Write band-interleaved data to file

 AAAAA AAAAA AAAAA BBBBB BBBBB BBBBB CCCCC CCCCC CCCCC

-Note To run these examples successfully, you must be in a writable directory.
+To run these examples successfully, you must be in a writable folder.

 Write all data (interleaved by line) to the file in one call.